28 Things to do in Stratford upon Avon

 Getting to Stratford upon Avon from London

 Stratford upon Avon is a smallish market town in South Warwickshire and known as the gateway to the Cotswolds which is very close to London and the drive is around 2.5 hours.
 It’s very easily accessible by public transport and by car.
 Although parking in Stratford upon Avon is pretty tricky.

 Stratford upon Avon by car

-Coming from London it’s a pretty straight run on the M40 into Warwickshire and then it is very well signed from there.
+Distance between Stratford upon Avon and London?
+Coming from London it’s a pretty straight run of around 101 miles straight down the M40 into Warwickshire and then it is very well signed from there.

 Stratford upon Avon by train